dmaevsky/conclure/README.md

 The runner returns the concluded value to the generator function via `.next(result)` or `.throw(error)`

-The return value of the generator function - an iterator - becomes the flow's *parent*.
+The return value of the generator function yielding the flow - an iterator - becomes the flow's *parent*.

 A flow may have multiple parents - different generators yielding the same flow.
 Conclure ensures that in this case the flow only runs once, but the results are delivered to all parents once concluded.